kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

     - Select the Voronoi layer and switch on the edit mode (small pen in the top left).
     - Choose the node tool.
 Double click on the outlines – this will add a new node to the edge.
 You pull this knot outwards to make the Voronoilayer so large that it encompasses all of Bavaria.
 Caution: Do not change the center lines!
     - Exit edit mode and save your changes to the Voronoilayer.
-    - Now you can intersect the Voronoi layer with the Bayern layer (Menu Bar – Vector – Geo-processing Tools – Intersect).
+    - Now you can intersect the Voronoi layer with the Bayern layer (Menu Bar – Vector – Geoprocessing Tools – Intersect).
 The input layer is the Voronoi layer, the "cut layer" is the Bavaria layer.
     - Rename the newly created layer as "Store assignment" and deactivate the Voronoilayer.
 Format the layer in a pleasing color and switch it to 50% transparency.
-Activate the label-ing of this layer and label the individual parts with the ID of the respective bearing in a legible font size (Properties  Labels  above: "Label this layer"  Label with "ID").
+Activate the label-ing of this layer and label the individual parts with the ID of the respective bearing in a legible font size (Properties -> Labels -> above: "Label this layer" -> Label with "ID").

 ![Alt text](image-47.png)
 ![Alt text](image-48.png)